outaagunga/documentation/strategy-forex.md

 * Market Entry: If R:R $\ge$ 1:1, execute strategy.entry at Market.

+* Aggressive Entry: If R:R $\ge$ 0.8:1, execute at Market.
-* Limit Entry: If R:R < 1:1, place a Limit Order at a price level that secures a 1.5x R:R. If price reaches the Middle SMA before the Limit is filled, cancel the order immediately
+* Limit Entry: If R:R < 0.8:1, place a Limit Order at the mid-point of the Trigger Candle.
+This balances the need for a better price with the reality of fast-moving mean reversions
+* If price reaches the Middle SMA before the Limit is filled, cancel the order immediately

 #### Step 4: Risk Management
 * Stop Loss: Set a persistent SL at the Free Bar extreme $\pm$ 0.2 * ATR.
 Use a single strategy.exit ID to ensure the SL is active immediately upon entry.